TLDR (Summary)

 Lowballing to win work

 Cheap rates attract clients who don't value expertise.
 The clients worth keeping are willing to pay for quality because they've been burned by cheap work before.
-Racing to the bottom on price means competing with every beginner on every platform, and the resulting project volume needed to cover expenses leads to burnout in months.
+Racing to the bottom on price means competing with every beginner on every platform.

 Forgetting non-billable time